karlicoss/bleanser/README.md

     @contextmanager
     def normalise(self, *, path: Path) -> Iterator[Path]:
-        # if the input file was compressed, the "path" you recieve here will be decompressed
+        # if the input file was compressed, the "path" you receive here will be decompressed

         # a temporary file we write 'normalised' data to, that can be easily diffed/compared
         normalised = unique_file_in_tempdir(input_filepath=path, dir=self.tmp_dir)